Planning support

 Curriculum planning

-In the primary years of schooling, it is important for teachers to be aware of the mathematical concepts that are covered in a particular year of a student's schooling and understand how these concepts are built on and developed as the student progresses throughout their primary years.
+In the primary years of schooling, it is important for teachers to know which mathematical concepts are covered in each year of a student's schooling, and understand how these concepts are built upon and developed as the student progresses throughout their primary years.
 A whole-school plan captures this sequence of developing mathematical content.
-The plan also enables connections to be made across other learning areas and where relevant numeracy skills can be used and developed.
+This plan can also enable connections to be made across other learning areas and identify where relevant numeracy skills can be used and developed.

 Whole-school planning